Imperial Leather

 Imperial Leather is a British brand of soaps, toiletries and healthcare products manufactured by PZ Cussons.
 Its distinctive aroma is inspired by Russia leather.

 Origins

 The brand name had its origin in 1768 when Russian nobleman Count Grigory Orlov commissioned a brand of perfume from Bayleys of Bond Street in London.
 The perfume was called 'Eau de Cologne Imperiale Russe'.
 Russia leather was a high-quality leather exported widely from Russia and recognisable by a distinctive aroma from its birch oil tanning process.
 In 1921 Bayleys was acquired by Cussons Sons & Co, owned by Alexander Tom Cussons.
-It was not until some years later in 1938 that, using a version of the original perfume, the soap 'Imperial Leather' was created by Alexander Tom Cussons.
+It was not until some years later in 1938 that, using a version of the original perfume, the soap 'Imperial Leather' was created by Cussons.
 The soap was initially called 'Russian Leather' but was soon renamed 'Imperial Leather'.
 In 1975 the Cussons Group was itself acquired by Paterson Zochonis, and renamed PZ Cussons in 2002.